SENSUIKAN!

 12 April 1945:

 Iyo Nada, 750 meters from the Himejima lighthouse, bearing 037.
 Early in the morning, I-401's stern grazes a mine laid by a Boeing B-29.
 Some instruments and aft ballast tank valves are damaged.
 I-401 is forced to return to Kure for repairs.
-I-400 completes the tanker mission and returns with the fuel oil.
+I-400 completes the tanker mission and returns with 1,700-tons of fuel oil.

 May 1945: